Beekan/betabot/betabot_obstacles_avoider/README.md

 Rep 128/144 and cpp style conventions

 ### How we could increase the overall performance?
-instead of using a single ray to determine the depth straight ahead the depth could be calculated by taking into account the 360 rays around the bot.
+taking into account more edge cases

 ### List the most time consuming problems you faced
-finding the ray that pointed straight ahead from the bot as the sensor is put at a skewed angle in the description.
+finding the ray that pointed straight ahead from the bot as the sensor is put at a skewed angle in the description, but after it was fixed only the logic took time.

 ---